 However, with increasing air pollution, growing awareness towards the environment, rising petrol prices, government incentives, the traditional two-wheelers are making way for electric two-wheelers.

 India’s success in two-wheelers is largely driven by the young and rural population, whose first choice private vehicle is essentially a motorcycle or a scooter.
-With the growing adoption of electric vehicles, we are surely going to witness India’s dominance in the electric two-wheeler segment as well.
+With the growing adoption of electric vehicles, we will surely witness India’s dominance in the electric two-wheeler segment.

 There is a slew of big names & startups joining the bandwagon and interestingly many of the startups are incubated out of big Indian colleges & universities.
 One of them is Chennai-based Raptee Energy, the first startup incubated at Anna University.